-Celebrate the sounds of Santa Fe with nightly outdoor performances at the historic downtown Plaza and also on Santa Fe's growing southside in the San Isidro Plaza.
+Celebrate the sounds of Santa Fe with nightly outdoor performances at the historic downtown Plaza.
 75 concerts are scheduled throughout the summer from jazz to mariachi to blues and rock.
 Check the Santa Fe Bandstand website for specific dates and venues.

-The Desert Chorale prides itself on its strong relationships within the community of Northern New Mexico, and enjoys collaborations with The Santa Fe Opera, Santa Fe Chamber Music Festival, Santa Fe Symphony and Chorus, Santa Fe New Music, Santa Fe Pro Musica, Performance Santa Fe and the Georgia O’Keeffe Museum.
-Youth education and community outreach remain an important part of the Desert Chorale’s mission.
+The Desert Chorale prides itself on its strong relationships within the community of Northern New Mexico, and enjoys collaborations with Creativity for Peace, the Georgia O’Keeffe Museum, Museum of Indian Arts and Culture, New Mexico History Museum, NDI-NM, Performance Santa Fe, Santa Fe Chamber Music Festival, Santa Fe Symphony Orchestra and Chorus, Santa Fe Pro Musica, and The Santa Fe Opera among others.
+Community engagement is an integral part of the Desert Chorale’s mission.
+Amenities: Live Music.

 The Playhouse offers quality productions of well-known plays and also offers never-produced playwrights the chance to see their work on stage.
 Each season offers comedies, dramas and musicals.
 Not only do theatergoers enjoy quality productions, they partake of a sense of history when they enter the old adobe walls of the Santa Fe Playhouse.
 The adobe building is in the heart of the Barrio de Analco, one of the oldest town sections in the United States.
 Amenities: Entertainment.